 For most tourists, a rental car is the best way to get around Costa Rica.
 Driving yourself is often the cheapest option and is also flexible.
 When it comes to accessing the remoter destinations, an SUV may be a perfect choice, and a few destinations are only accessible by air or water.
 While public buses are a popular choice for snowbirds, but they could be typically slow and also surprisingly expensive.
 Depending on your destination, your budget and travel plans, you can take advantage of tourist mini-buses, public transportation, boats, ferries, taxis, or small planes.

-Railroads in Costa Rica operate suburban commuter trains from San José to San Pedro, Universidad Latina (4 meter (13 feet) East) and to Pavas (6 meter (20 feet) West).
-There are also trains heading to Heredia, plus commercial trains San José – Caldera (Pacific port, 91 meter (299 feet) ).
+Railroads in Costa Rica operate suburban commuter trains from San José to San Pedro, Universidad Latina (4 km (2 Miles) East) and to Pavas (6 km (4 Miles) West).
+There are also trains heading to Heredia, plus commercial trains San José – Caldera (Pacific port, 91 km (57 Miles) ).

 Costa Rica has a universal health care system in place called "Caja Costarricense de Seguro Social" (CCSS) usually called the "Caja".
 This system offers 100 percent coverage to permanent residents and visitors for a small fee monthly based on a percentage of their income.